Press releases and subscriptions

 Moreover, you have the right to request the erasure of your personal data (“the right to be forgotten”) by contacting us (please see contact details further below).

 Do we transfer your personal data to third parties?

 In addition to the specific sections on transfers of personal data to third parties outlined above, we will transfer your personal data to:

-• IT consultants which we hire from time to time for service and development of our IT: Our current web partner is Amandus Communication AB.
+- IT consultants which we hire from time to time for service and development of our IT: Our current web partner is Amandus Communication AB.

 In any case where we transfer your personal data to a third party which processes personal data on our behalf, we will enter into data processor agreements containing strict instructions on the processing of personal data, confidentiality and security.